josh-read/sord/README.md

 # **S**eperate **O**r **R**emove **D**uplicates

----

 Command line tool to identify duplicate files.
-Sord can be combined with other common command line tools to relocate or rename originals or delete duplicates.
+Sord can be combined with other common command line tools to move, copy or delete the originals or duplicates.
 See usage for examples.

 ## Install